 Mary ignored everyone around her and whatever the men had to say or murmur.
 She would be obedient, tears and perfume heavily pervading the house.
 Her lips and hair brushed His face, as she wept with her heart full of love and joy, completely oblivious of how this simple, but spiritually overwhelming task would be penned and written for every Christian woman to read and pray for eternity.
 It was the promise of Christ, “I tell you the truth, wherever the Gospel is preached throughout the world, what she has done will also be told, in memory of her.”

 This expensive perfume was probably held for her wedding day.
 Like a hope chest, Mary had treasured gifts waiting for the special one God had for her.
-This perfume, held by a woman with a pure heart, pure motive and obedience toward God, was intended for the wedding ceremony for all mankind.
+This perfume, held by a woman with a pure heart, pure motive, and obedience toward God, was intended for the wedding ceremony for all mankind.
 We are the bride of Christ and the church a representation of a beautiful wedding ceremony.
-We are to come to Him with open arms, a heart ready to spend a life time together, walking, loving and cherishing one another.
-God appointed this special task, the first union of a woman coming to her bridegroom for Mary.
+We are to come to Him with open arms, a heart ready to spend a lifetime together.
+God appointed this special task – the first union of a woman coming to her bridegroom – for Mary.
 How beautiful, how precious God is to bequeath a woman the honor for His Son.